Solar System Projects: Mini Clay, Paper Mache, and Yarn Ball

 - Remove balloon pieces with your fingers or tweezers.

-- To create Saturn's rings, follow the step-by-step pictures to the right.
+- To create Saturn's rings, follow the step-by-step pictures below.